Oar (sport rowing): Cleaver

 The most common shape now seen is the "cleaver" (also called "hatchet"), which is used almost universally.
 Cleaver blades are asymmetrical, with a somewhat rectangular shape resembling a meat cleaver, hence the name.
 The shaft of a cleaver blade connects to the blade offset to the top corner of the blade.
-The shape of the face and the offset connection is designed to maximize the surface area of the blade in contact with the water during the rowing stroke, while also minimizing the amount and depth of the shaft that is submerged and contributing to drag.
+The shape of the face and the offset connection are designed to maximize the surface area of the blade in contact with the water during the rowing stroke, while also minimizing the amount and depth of the shaft that is submerged and contributing to drag.
 As the cleaver blade is asymmetrical it may only be used on one side of the boat or the other.
+Technically, this is true of all oars, as the blade sits at a slight angle to the squared off surface on the sleeve.
+Thus, when the oar is allowed to rest, it is not parallel to the water surface.
+If used on the wrong side of the boat, the blade would dig into the water rather than skimming across its surface.

 Cleaver blade designs were first developed by Dick and Pete Dreissigacker in 1991.
-They are now manufactured by most major rowing oar suppliers, including Concept 2 and Croker.
+They are now manufactured by most major rowing oar suppliers, including Concept2 and Croker.

 Macon

 Some clubs use the older "macon" style blades (also called "spoons" or "tulips" or "shovels") for novice crews, usually to develop the basic technique of the rower without the extra complexity of a cleaver blade.
 A minority of coaches favor macons, but it has been generally accepted since their introduction in 1992 that cleavers give a speed advantage over macons under most conditions.

 Macon blades are symmetrical, with an elliptical shape and a ridgeline running down the center of the blade face.
 The blade is squared off at the end.
 Despite the blade being symmetrical, modern asymmetrical collars or aesthetic issues regarding decorative paint on the blade face may dictate which side of the boat the blade can be rowed on.

 Macon blades achieved prominence at the 1959 European Championship in Mâcon when they were used by the West German national team.
 West Germany won all the male sweep events that year, except the coxless four.